We have accumulated quite a few of the questions we are often asked about the vasectomy reversal procedure and provide these with their answers below.

 We appreciate that your circumstances may change and you may need to delay or cancel your appointment.
 However cancellation or deferment can seriously disrupt our operating schedule.

-Our policy is therefore as follows: 4 weeks or more notification - £300 refund (£100 administration fee).
-Less than 4 weeks notification – refund at our discretion.
+Our policy is therefore as follows: 4 weeks or more notification - £300 refund (£150 administration fee).
+Less than 4 weeks notification – refund at our discretion if you book another date and pay the full amount.